will5689/Homework-Projects/README.md

-# Homework
+# Homeworks
-This repo will have all the homework in it
+This repo will have all the class homeworks  in it